wesnoth-legacy-project/The_Dark_Hordes/SCRIPT.md

 ## Monsters appear from each village

 Gwiti: Seems like a bunch of creatures were hiding in the village.
-Send them to their doom along with the swamp dwellers here
+Send them to their doom along with the swamp dwellers here!

 ### Pattern 1